-If you need to increase the number of seats after the 6-week deadline, please request the additional seats in writing.
-Seats will be added to the reservation based on availability.
-Additional seats must be paid for no later than the day of the performance.
+If you need to increase the number of seats at any time, please submit your request in writing.
+Seats will be added to the reservation based on availability, and a new invoice provided.
+If payment has already been made, added seats must be paid for no later than the day of the performance.

 Any school may apply for assistance with their travel costs by filling out our Travel Grant Application.
-Travel Grants reimburse 50% of your travel costs and will be distributed after required documentation has been submitted to TPAC.
-Travel Grant forms and receipts are due in May of any given school year.
+Travel Grants reimburse 50% of your travel costs and will be distributed after the required documentation has been submitted to TPAC.
+Travel Grant forms and receipts are due by the first week of May.

 Season for Young People performances are selected with the classroom curriculum in mind and connect to curriculum standards.
 Suggested curriculum connections for each show can be found on TPAC’s website in the “Field Trips to TPAC” section of Education and Community.